 |The "Times Square" of Cebu|

-Some facts about Colon.
-It's the oldest street in the Philippines and was named after Italian explorer, Cristobal Colon.
-The entire length of the street is almost two kilometers from end to end.
-It became the center of commerce and trade since Miguel Lopez de Legazpi built the original town plan for Cebu.
+Some facts about Colon: a popular photo postcard taken during the early American Period (1900s-1910s) identified Colon as the oldest street in the Philippines; the street was named after Italian explorer, Cristobal Colon (Ferdinand Magellan and Miguel Lopez de Legazpi were fans); the entire length of the street is almost two kilometers from end to end; Colon became the center of commerce and trade since the conquest of Miguel Lopez de Legazpi in 1765; Lopez de Legazpi built the original town plan for Cebu.

-It has been a witness to hundred of years of human history.
+Lastly, it has been a witness to hundreds of years of human history, culture and society.

 Over the years, prominent personalities and families settled and lived along Colon street.
 Even schools and businesses were built here.